-Check out this insightful video on Big Data Analytics for beginners:
+Check out this insightful video on Artificial Intelligence for beginners:

 If you are to mention a technology that has revolutionized the 21st century entirely, it will, without question, be AI.
 AI has slowly seeped into our everyday lives, which is why it is crucial to have an understanding of this technology.
 This blog on the types of AI with examples will help you understand the different stages and categories of AI.

 What is Artificial Intelligence?